 The following is a summary of the material federal income tax consequences relating to the acquisition, holding and disposition of common stock of Arbor Realty.
 For purposes of this section under the heading "Federal Income Tax Considerations," references to "Arbor Realty," "we," "our" and "us" mean only Arbor Realty Trust, Inc. and not its subsidiaries or other lower-tier entities, except as otherwise indicated.
 This summary is based upon the Internal Revenue Code, the regulations promulgated by the U.S. Treasury Department, rulings and other administrative pronouncements issued by the IRS and judicial decisions, all as currently in effect, and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
 No advance ruling has been or will be sought from the IRS regarding any matter discussed in this prospectus.
-The summary is also based upon the assumption that the operation of Arbor Realty, and of its subsidiaries and other lower-tier and affiliated entities, will in each case be in accordance with its applicable organizational documents or partnership agreement.
+The summary is also based upon the assumption that the operational documents or partnership agreement.
 This summary of the material federal income tax consequences of an investment in our common stock does not purport to discuss all aspects of federal income taxation that may be relevant to a particular investor in light of its investment or tax circumstances, or to investors subject to special tax rules, such as:

-- · financial institutions:
+- financial institutions;

 - · insurance companies;

-- · broker-dealers:
+- broker-dealers;

 - · regulated investment companies;

-- · holders who receive Arbor Realty common stock through the exercise of employee stock options or otherwise as compensation;
+- holders who receive Arbor Realty common stock through the exercise of employee stock options or otherwise as compensation;

-- persons holding Arbor Realty common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment:
+- persons holding Arbor Realty common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment;